ftamminga/KendoUISignalRApp/README.md

 The example uses the same database as the Telerik example, to be found at https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/signalR-bound-grid
 You only have to change the connection string to a working database with the product samples.

 Parts of the application are functioning, but there are some nasty problems.
-These problems are exactly the same as in my own application (which is a good thing in my opinion)
 The SignalR part seems to work fine, but the filtering and sorting do not work as they should.

 The problems: (having the application running as duplicate on two seperate browser screens, 1 and 2)